academyhq/academyhq.github.io/_posts/2019-07-12-spring-security-oauth2-jwks.md

 In the previous [guide][spring-boot-oauth2-authorization-server.post] we presented a simple implementation of an authorization server built using Spring Boot 2 and Spring Security 5.
 However, we've discovered that the default `/oauth/token_key` endpoint exposed by our service did not conform to the OpenID Connect (OIDC) specification.
-While this is not a problem for resource servers written in Spring Boot, mainly because of a work around exposed via the `security.oauth2.resource.jwt.key-uri` property, applications using other technologies would not be able to easily integrate with our authorization server.
+While this is not a problem for resource servers written in Spring Boot, mainly because of a workaround exposed via the `security.oauth2.resource.jwt.key-uri` property, applications using other technologies would not be able to easily integrate with our authorization server.

 The purpose of this guide is to demonstrate how we can extend our existing implementation by adding an OIDC compliant key set endpoint.